Icinga/icinga2/doc/08-advanced-topics.md

 a returned checkresult including state/output.

 The following example was taken from the community support channels.
-The requirement was to specify a custom attribute inside the notification apply rule and decide which notification script to call based on that.
+The requirement was to specify a custom variable inside the notification apply rule and decide which notification script to call based on that.

 ```